mtumilowicz/scala-graphql-caliban-workshop/README.md

         }
         ```
     * in REST: ORM will help
-        * graphQl: each resolver function really only knows about its own parent object
+    * in graphQl: each resolver function really only knows about its own parent object
-            * runtime traverses the tree field by field and resolves each field on its own
         * ORM won’t have the luxury of a list of author IDs anymore
-            * N+1 calls
+        * result: N+1 calls
             ```
             SELECT *
             FROM authors;

             SELECT *
             FROM books
             WHERE author_id in (1);

             SELECT *
             FROM books
             WHERE author_id in (2);

             SELECT *
             FROM books
             WHERE author_id in (3);
             ```
 * solutions
     * batching
         * delay asking the database until we will have all appropriate IDs
     * caching
-        * is not meant to be application-level caching hared among requests
+        * no application-level caching shared among requests
-        * it should be simple memoization to avoid repeatedly loading the same data in the context of a single request
+        * rather simple memoization in the context of a single request
     * example library: DataLoader (JavaScript utility library)
-        * enables to decouple the data-loading logic without sacrificing the performance

 ## client cache
 * responses from REST are easy to cache
     * dictionary nature
         * specific URL gives certain data
         * use the URL itself as the cache key
-* solution: graph cache
+* in graphQl: graph cache
-    * no URL-like primitive that provides this globally unique identifier for a given object
+    * no URL-like primitive (globally unique identifier for a given object)
-    * best practice for the API to expose such an identifier for clients to use
+    * best practice: expose such an identifier for clients to use
         ```
         {
           starship(id:"3003") { // id field provides a globally unique key